auser/beehive/lib/erlang/README.markdown

 To start the router:
 <pre><code>
-  make
+  make && make boot
-  ./scripts/start_router.sh
+  ./scripts/start_beehive.sh
 </code></pre>

 This will start the basic router with the default options.
+The default node type that gets started is the router type.
+You can start a node (see glossary below) with

+<pre><code>
+  ./scripts/start_beehive.sh -t node
+</code></pre>

+There are many options to starting the router, for more information and options, type:

+<pre><code>
+  ./scripts/start_beehive.sh -h
+</code></pre>

 How it works
 ===